Revax16/kuspiJS/README.md

 # KuspiJS
-A JS game Engine inspired by MelonJS and StageJS
+A JS game Engine inspired by MelonJS and StageJS and p5JS

 ## Example
 Basic Example